NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2021-04-17: Fix data display values when log scale is set.

 - 2021-04-13: Add option to adjust line and marker transparency.

 - 2021-04-08: Add option for data values to be displayed on axes.
 Add support to adjust axes font colors.